milonmaze/privacy-terms-observatory/www.cloudflare.com/cookie-policy.md

 These third-party cookies are placed by third-party advertising platforms or networks to collect information about your visits to and actions on certain pages of our Websites so that they can deliver ads for relevant Cloudflare products and services to you later, such as when you are on certain third-party sites.
 These cookies also track ad performance.

+Cloudflare does not sell your Personal Information in the conventional sense (i.e., for money).
+Like many companies, however, we use services that help deliver interest-based ads to you and may transfer Personal Information to business partners for their use.
+Making Personal Information (such as online identifiers or browsing activity) available to these companies may be considered a “sale” or “sharing” of your Personal Information under the California Consumer Privacy Act of 2018 (California Civil Code Sec.
+1798.100 et seq.).

-We do not sell, rent, or share personal information with third parties as defined under the California Consumer Privacy Act of 2018 (California Civil Code Sec.
-1798.100 et seq.), nor do we do not sell, rent, or share personal information with third parties for their direct marketing purposes as defined under California Civil Code Sec.
-1798.83.
+We do not sell, rent, or share personal information with third parties for their direct marketing purposes as defined under the California Shine the Light Act (Civil Code Sec.
+1798.83).
 We do permit third parties to collect personal information as described in our Privacy Policy for the business purposes described here.

-You may opt out of Targeting cookies through the Cookie Preferences link on cloudflare.com or through the links listed below.
+You may opt out of Targeting cookies through the "Cookie Preferences" or “Do Not Sell or Share My Personal Information” links on cloudflare.com or through the links listed below.
 If you wish to opt-out of cookies that collect information to serve you interest-based ads generally, you may opt-out by clicking here (or if located in the European Union or United Kingdom, click here).

 Some of the Targeting cookies we use are: